 “and you will know the truth, and the truth will set you free.”
 (John 8:32)

 Misinformation and disinformation abounds on social media.
-Squabbles and rallies are taking place over mask mandates Athletics are defying requirements to get vaccinated before participating in sporting events.
+Squabbles and rallies are taking place over mask mandates.
+Athletics are defying requirements to get vaccinated before participating in sporting events.
 Governors are removing mask requirements in local schools and the public square.

 “Yet those who wait for the Lord